cyenyxe/eva-cttv-pipeline/docs/manual_curation.md

 ## Manual curation criteria
 Good mappings must be eyeballed to ensure they are actually good.
 Alternative mappings for medium or low quality mappings can be searched for using OLS.
-If a mapping can't be found in EFO, look for a mapping to a HP or ORDO trait name.
-Most HP and ORDO terms will also be in EFO but some are not.
+If a mapping can't be found in EFO, look for a mapping to a HP, ORDO, or MONDO trait name.
+Most HP/ORDO/MONDO terms will also be in EFO but some are not.
 These can be imported to EFO using the Webulous submission service.

 ### Criteria to manually evaluate mapping quality
 * Exact string for string matches are _good_